AI Metadata Enrichment for Libraries

 Creating a new record using the AI Metadata Assistant in Alma’s Metadata Editor - cataloger can easily distinguish AI generated metadata from fields coming from the library's template

-Planned workflow simplifications include allowing catalogers with the AI Assisted Cataloging role to use the Alma Mobile app (which allows librarians to use a mobile device camera to process library resources) to easily take pictures of library resources and send them to the AI Metadata Assistant for processing.
-Once the assistant completes processing the images, the draft containing the AI assistant’s suggested metadata will be pushed to the Metadata Editor for the cataloger to review and accept, correct or dismiss it.
+Catalogers with the AI Assisted Cataloging role can also use the Alma Mobile 2 app (which allows librarians to use a mobile device camera to process library resources) to easily take pictures of library resources and send them to the AI Metadata Assistant for processing.
+Once the assistant completes processing the images, the draft containing the AI assistant’s suggested metadata is pushed to the Metadata Editor for the cataloger to review and accept, correct or dismiss it.

 For more information, see Alma’s roadmap plans: